paul-hammant/tbd/content/styles/index.md

 See [committing straight to the trunk](/committing-straight-to-the-trunk/) for more info.

 ## Short-Lived Feature Branches

+Suitable for active committer counts between 2 and 1000.

 {{< figure src="/styles/styles-tradeoffs-c.png" class="floatleft" title="right hand side of the diagram above" >}}